vNPro3s/ai_chatbots_jossis/pro_files/ai_chatbots_llms.md

   - Integration with External Systems: NLU systems can connect to external databases, CRMs, or APIs, allowing real-time data retrieval for more personalized and relevant responses.

 AI Chatbots are utilized in various sectors, such as customer service, language translation, education, healthcare, banking, insurance, retail, and human resources.
-Most modern AI ChatBots are built around a large language models (LLMs), and this course is interested in such systems.
+Most modern AI ChatBots are built around large language models (LLMs), and this course is interested in such systems.

+## Large Language Models (LLMs)

+When Vaswani et al. published their paper "Attention is All You Need" in 2017, they never imagined the powerful impact of the proposed `Transformer` architecture.
+Firstly, their focus was only on machine translation, but transformer architecture with derivatives soon showed tremendous potential in many other tasks.
+It revolutionized natural language processing (NLP) because it can process text data efficiently, capture long-range dependencies in sentences, and work in parallel across sequences.
+This architecture uses self-attention and positional encoding to analyze relationships between words in a sentence, allowing it to understand context better than previous models.
+More broadly speaking, LLMs are part of generative AI systems.

+{}

 [^1]: Adrian Thompson: ChatGPT for Conversational AI and ChatBots, Packt Publishing, 2024.